Feel Like Navigating a Crowded Stadium Is its Own Sport?

 Going to a pro ballgame or major concert is exciting.
 Trying to park or weave your way through crowds to get to your seat?
 Not so much.

 You won't be surprised to learn many stadiums aren’t properly designed to help fans flow through security and ticket checkpoints or to easily get to their seats.
 Certainly you’ve waited in long lines for food or the bathroom at halftime or intermission.
 But at Florida's EverBank Field — the 67,000-seat stadium that's home to the Jacksonville Jaguars — that’s no longer the case.
 The Jaguars enlisted UL’s Continuous Improvement team to improve the fan experience.

-Stadium officials asked the UL team to examine several problem points within the stadium, Amador says.
+Stadium officials asked the UL team to examine several problem points within the stadium.
 In a National Football League survey of fans, 56 percent of respondents said buying concessions, the process of entering or leaving the stadium or security were the most critical components of their experience.
 The UL team focused on these areas and offered several solutions:

 The team examined issues on both

 sides of the counter.
 They worked with employees to clearly define job

 responsibilities and reduce inefficiencies.
 For example, soda and dispensing machines were positioned so employees didn't have to go far to reach them.
 Better signage and labeling was